 The Foundation's alternative investments include a 33% interest in real property (including mineral rights) and a 28.125% interest in a royalty stream.
 These investments are reported at estimated fair value.
-At December 31, 2019 and 2018, JAFF received independent valuations of the investments by a qualified appraiser, utilizing the current income method and a capitalization rate of 20% and 16%, respectively (see Note 5).
+At December 31, 2020 and 2019, JAFF received independent valuations of the investments by a qualified appraiser, utilizing the current income method and a capitalization rate of 20%. (see Note 5).